 I had a friend who seemed fixated on "saving souls."
-I never heard him talk much about the people he encountered except for counting them if they repented of their sins and accepted Jesus as their Savior.
-The only thing that seemed to be on his "to do" list was making sure people got saved and therefore had a ticket to heaven.
+I never heard him talk much about the people he encountered except for counting them when they repented of their sins and accepted Jesus as their Savior.
+The only thing that seemed to be on his "to-do" list was ensuring people got saved and had their ticket to heaven.

 Do not misunderstand me: Being passionate about people going to Heaven is not a bad thing . . . unless all you think about is making sure their "souls" are going to be saved.

 Jesus did ministry in a holistic* way.
 That means He did not see people's physical and emotional side as something totally separated from their spiritual side.
 He dispensed forgiveness at the same time he healed diseases.
-He helped people to spiritual wholeness at the same time that He was feeding them fish sandwiches.
+He helped people become spiritually whole while feeding them fish sandwiches.

 *Some dictionaries say "wholistic" is a variant spelling of "holistic."
 Others give slightly different nuances to each of the two words.